sahilsawant-da/sahilsawant-da/README.md

 ## 🌱 I’m currently learning
 - **XGBoost, LSTM** for time-series forecasting and real-time prediction
-- **Matrix Profile** techniques for time-series similarity and anomaly detection
+- **Matrix Profile**, various algorithm and forecasting techniques for time-series similarity and anomaly detection as well as predictions
 - Advanced **FastAPI** patterns with PostgreSQL and Docker
 - High-performance **data wrangling** with Pandas and Polars
 - Scaling APIs using **async features and microservice architecture**